 This training must be completed before attending Phase II and there is no time limit to complete the Phase I of the training, however at the completion of the Phase I training the student will be given a completion certificate by JPMA.
 From the Phase I completion date, the student will have two years to start Phase II.

 Phase II: Students must complete the 80-Hour Interactive, Scenario Based Classroom Program.
-Prior to the start of Phase II, students must complete the MCJA application for the MCJA LEPS Phase II and send it along with the$250 fee, cash or check.
+Prior to the start of Phase II, students must complete the MCJA application for the MCJA LEPS Phase II.
 All students must meet the prerequisites listed below and send to the Academy all the required paperwork described below.